adambard/learnxinyminutes-docs/latex.html.markdown

 By default, historically LaTeX accepts input which are pure ASCII, meaning without accents (à, è etc) and non-latin symbols.

-It is easy to incert accents and basic latin symbols, with backslash shortcuts Like \,c, \'e, \`A, \ae and \oe etc.  % for ç, é, À, etc
+It is easy to insert accents and basic Latin symbols, with backslash shortcuts Like \,c, \'e, \`A, \ae and \oe etc.  % for ç, é, À, etc
 % See https://en.wikibooks.org/wiki/LaTeX/Special_Characters#Escaped_codes for more